-(a) have and disclose an anti-bribery and corruption policy; and
+- (a) have and disclose an anti-bribery and corruption policy; and - (b) ensure that the board or a committee of the board is informed of any material breaches of that policy

 We have a zero-tolerance approach towards bribery and corrupt conduct.
 MMA and its personnel will not engage in any form of bribery or other corrupt conduct.